Update – 8/1/19

-However, the token will have an inflation rate of 6% per year once the game launches.
-This will allow new players to purchase tokens from the developer if they don’t want to spend time farming them.
+However, it will have an inflation rate of 6% per year once the game launches.
+This will allow new players to purchase tokens from the developer to buy land or cosmetic items from other players.

 Players will be able to use PIXEL tokens to buy LAND (all caps, the name for in-game land) in kingship territories.
 The only NPCs that will be allowed on a player's LAND will be the ones put there by the player, such as a blacksmith, castle guards, monsters, etc.

-Players will be able to customize their LAND using cosmetic items so that they appear unique.
+Players will be able to customize their LAND so that it appears unique.

-They will also be able to place world bosses on their LAND.
-These bosses will drop equipment, and the landowner will earn a fee on every transaction involving these items.
+LAND-owners will also be able to place world bosses on their LAND.
+These bosses will drop cosmetic items.
+If a player who earns one of these items chooses to sell it at the local auction house, the land-owner will earn a PIXEL commission from the sale.

 The Ember Sword team claims that it will not be creating all of the content for the game.
 Instead, artists will be able to submit models, skins, animations, and other artwork to the Ember Sword community.

-If the community votes for a creator’s work, it will be made into a new collectible within the game.
-The creator will then earn a PIXEL commission each time a player trades an item he created.
+If the community votes for a creator's work, it will be made into a new collectible within the game.
+The creator will then earn a PIXEL commission for the work.

 So Couch Studios: Who Are They?